 Single-use plastic carryout bag means any bag made predominantly of plastic derived from either petroleum or a biologically-based source (including compostable and biodegradable bags).
 This does not include reusable bags, produce or product bags (bags used to carry meat, vegetables or other products to the point-of-sale).

-Why has the City of Santa Barbara banned single-use plastic carryout bags?
+Why has the City of Santa Barbara banned single-use plastic carryout bags from certain stores?

 The intent of the Single-Use Carryout Bag Ordinance is to significantly reduce the environmental impacts related to single-use plastic carry out bags and promote a shift towards the use of reusable bags.

 How are single-use plastic carryout bags harmful to the environment?

 What can I use as a carryout bag?

 Anything you can safely carry your groceries with, including: reusable bags, baskets, buckets, and boxes, for example.

 Are plastic produce bags (used to carry meat and produce to the register) banned from being sold or distributed at stores?

 Are plastic trash can liners banned from being sold at stores?